-Transportation Law Update: Eighth Circuit Vacates Judgment Against Motor Carrier
+Transportation Executive Summary: Eighth Circuit Vacates Judgment Against Motor Carrier

 The United States Court of Appeals for the Eighth Circuit has vacated a judgment from the District Court for the District of Nebraska, holding that the district court abused its discretion when declined to analyze arguments the plaintiffs made under Federal Rule of Civil Procedure 37(c)(1) and Federal Rule of Evidence 706 relating to a late-proposed expert report.
 Petrone v.
 Werner Enters., Inc., 42 F.4th 962 (8th Cir.
 2022).
 The Eighth Circuit concluded the district court had discretion as to both issues, but that it must actually exercise that discretion and apply the appropriate analysis.
 The Eighth Circuit also held that the district court appropriately denied a request to present the pay information through a summary exhibit under Federal Rule of Evidence 1006 without expert testimony because the information was too complicated to be easily deciphered.
 We have previously reported on this case.

 Facts & Procedural History